 the BFO:object that is moving,

 the BFO:process of moving,

 the BFO:temporal region occupied by this process,

 the BFO:spatiotemporal region occupied by this process (path of the motion),

 the speed of the process at some temporal instant t,

 where (5) is referred to by means of

-the BFO:generically dependent continuant expression: ‘3.12 meters per second’.
+the IAO:scalar measurement datum: ‘3.12 meters per second’.

 Each of items (1)-(4) and (6) instantiates a readily identifiable BFO category.
 Item (5), on the other hand, presents a problem, since the obvious candidate category of process quality, a counterpart on the occurrent side of BFO:quality on the side of continuants, is not recognized by BFO.
 To see why not, consider the following scenario, which is designed to illustrate the contrasting logico-ontological orders governing the continuant and occurrent realms as BFO conceives them.
 [14]

+Why processes do not change

-3.1.2.3 Why Processes Do Not Change remove (iii)Imagine, first, John, a BFO:object, who, on a certain day, either does or does not go on a one-month diet.
+Imagine, first, John, a BFO:object, who, on a certain day, either does or does not go on a one-month diet.
 In the former case John’s determinable weight quality will decrease; in the latter case this quality will remain constant.
 In either case John will remain at the end of the month the same object as he was on the day in question.
 Both John and his weight are first class entities, thus instantiating universals (person, and weight) represented in corresponding BFO-conformant ontologies.

 In the case of a process – for example John’s life – in contrast, no parallel scenario is imaginable.
 Of course we can imagine John’s life as varying under two different scenarios – life with diet; life without diet.
 But then, however small the variation from one imagined life to another, we are here imagining two different lives.